Submission Guidelines for TEACH Journal of Christian Education

 All copy may be edited, condensed (if required, in consultation with the authors), or declined for publication.

 Books: Sire, J. (2000).
 Habits of the mind: Intellectual life as a Christian calling.
-Downers Grove, ILL: Intervarsity Press.
+Intervarsity Press.

 Articles: Berreth, D. & Scherer, M. (1993).
 On transmitting values: A conversation with Amitai Etzioni.
 Educational Leadership, 51(3), 12-15.

 Chapters within Books: Ankeny, M. (1999).
-Teaching as story: Using biography to nurture reflective Christian educators, in D. Elliot and S. Holtrop (Eds.).
-Nurturing and reflective teachers: A Christian approach for the 21st century.
-Claremont, CA: Learning Light Educational Publishing, pp. 303-312.
+Teaching as story: Using biography to nurture reflective Christian educators.
+In D. Elliot and S. Holtrop (Eds.).
+Nurturing and reflective teachers: A Christian approach for the 21st century (pp. 303-312).
+Learning Light Educational Publishing.

 Websites: Australian Bureau of Statistics.
 (2001).
 Transition from education to work.
 Retrieved July 14, 20011 from http://www.ausstats/abs%40.nsf/Open

 References should be listed fully, in alphabetical order, at the end of an article.
-It is also important that manuscripts are internally consistent in the use of the observed referencing style.
+It is also important that manuscripts are internally consistent in the use of the preferred referencing style.

-1 Publication Manual of APA 6th Edition omits the date from electronic references
+1 Publication Manual of APA 7th Edition has no wording before the url.

-2 Reference List: Electronic Sources (Web Publications), Purdue Online Writing Laboratory.
-Retrieved from http://owl.english.purdue.edu/owl/resource/560/10/
+2 Reference List: Electronic Sources (Web Publications), Purdue Online Writing Laboratory. https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/reference_list_electronic_sources.html

 ReferencesAmerican Psychological Association.
-(2010).
-Publication Manual of the American Psychological Association, Sixth Edition.
+(2020).
+Publication Manual of the American Psychological Association: The Official Guide to APA Style, Seventh Edition. https://apastyle.apa.org/products/publication-manual-7th-edition/